 Denise Solleza (they/them) is a Filipinx-Canadian dance artist based in Toronto.
 They are a graduate of York University where they completed their Bachelor of Fine Arts in Dance.
 Denise has worked with Valerie Calam, Julia Aplin, Project Humanity, Anandam Dancetheatre, Hanna Kiel, Bo Lam, Lauren Runions/IO Movement, and Tracey Norman.
 In 2019, they were nominated for a Dora Mavor Moore Award for Outstanding Performance (ensemble) for Jaberi Dance Theatre’s No Woman’s Land.
 Denise is also co-founder and co-artistic director of contemporary dance collective, Half Second Echo (HSE).
 They have choreographed and performed several works with HSE including Toronto Fringe Festival, Hamilton Fringe Festival, New Blue Festival, Montreal Fringe Festival, and the Body Brake series produced by Anandam Dancetheatre and Theatre Passe Muraille.
 Most recently, Denise has been exploring the intersection of dance and video.
 Their first dance film, READY-TO-ASSEMBLE, premiered in Vancouver as an official selection at the Festival Of Recorded Movement in September 2020.

-Irma Villafuerte is a dance artist and educator based in Tkaronto from Nahuat Territory Kuskatan, post-colonial El Salvador.
-She serves as an educator at Randolph College for the Performing Arts, Casa Maiz’ Semillas Latinas and Prologue for the performing arts.
-She’s been part of festivals across the Americas, such as Night Shift 2020 Presented by the Citadel & Compaigne, Fall for Dance North’s Open Studio, The Rhubarb Festival, DanceWeekend Ontario, Aluna Theatre’s Panamerican Routes Festival, Panamania’15, 12th Bienal de la Habana, Vanguardia Dance Projects, International Dance Meeting in Guantanamo, CounterPulse Performing Diaspora in San Francisco.
-Performing works by Kaha:wi Dance Theatre, Jaberi Dance Theatre, Kaeja d’Dance, Victoria Mata, Aria Evans, Alejandro Ronceria, and Arsenio Andrade, to name a few..
-She is currently a residency artist at Aluna Theatre incubating her choreographic development.
-She’s choreographed for Trey Anthony’s How Black Mothers Say I love You and recently is developing her solo “nudoDESnudo”.
-Her passion for social justice is the driving force for creation in Irma’s choreographic and performance work.
+Irma Villafuerte is a dance artist and creator based in Tkaronto from Nahuat Territory Kuskatan, post-colonial El Salvador.
+Irma is a 2021 Toronto Arts Foundation emerging artistic award finalist; She serves as an educator at Toronto Film School, Casa Maiz’ Semillas Latinas and Prologue for the performing arts.
+She has diverse experience performing in festivals across the Americas, such as Night Shift 2020 Presented by the Citadel & Compagnie, The Rhubarb Festival, DanceWeekend Ontario, Aluna Theatre’s Panamerican RUTAS Festival, Panamania’15, 12th Bienal de la Habana, Vanguardia Dance Projects, International Dance Meeting in Guantanamo, CounterPulse Performing Diaspora in San Francisco.
+Performing works by Kaha:wi Dance Theatre, Jaberi Dance Theatre, Kaeja d’Dance, Victoria Mata, Alejandro Ronceria, Diana Lopez, and Teatro Línea y Sombra..
+She’s choreographed for Trey Anthony’s How Black Mothers Say I love You and most recently is developing her choreographic methodologies through residencies with Aluna Theatre and Kaeja d’Dance.
+Her passion for social justice and migration narratives is the driving force for creation in Irma’s choreographic and performance work.

 Nickeshia Garrick is a settler on the stolen land of Tkaronto and has performed on this land for over 25 years.
-She is unapologetically a Black, Queer Artist, who believes in the healing power of breath through raw emotion and movement.
-She holds her BFA in Dance from Simon Fraser University (Vancouver) and is currently working on the second iteration of her solo exploration, ‘To My Past, Present, and Future…’ This continued exploration of what it is to be Black, Queer, Broken, and Spiritual will be adapted to and captured on film.
+They are unapologetically a Black, Queer Artist, who believes in the healing power of breath through raw emotion and movement.
+Nickeshia received their dance training at the NYIDE (New York Institution of Dance and Education), National Ballet School of Canada (Tkaronto), Toronto Dance Theatre (Tkaronto), and Simon Fraser University (Vancouver).
+Nickeshia is a Dora Mavor Moore, winning and multi-nominated artist who holds a BFA in Dance from Simon Fraser University and is a Movement Teacher at the Toronto Film School.